terra-money/docs/docs/dapps/tutorial/implementation.md

 ### Example

-Our contract will just support 1 type of query message:
+Our contract will just support 2 types of query messages:

 #### Balance

+The request:

 ```json
 {